AlaskaAirlines/AuroKit/README.md

 ## Applying overrides

 AuroKit, by design, will only release once a quarter per the update and release policy defined below.
-If the project reuqires updated dependnecies that are not part of the current AuroKit release, the best solution is to use [npm overrides](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#overrides).
+If the project requires updated dependencies that are not part of the current AuroKit release, the best solution is to use [npm overrides](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#overrides).
 See the example below:

 ```js
 "overrides": {